villekf/OMEGA-doc/docs/source/gate.rst

 Loading and saving data
 ^^^^^^^^^^^^^^^^^^^^^^^

 Sinograms are automatically created during data load regardless of the type of data used.
-Raw data is stored if options.store_raw_data = true.
+Raw data is stored if ``options.store_raw_data = true``.
 These are also automatically saved into a mat-file in the current working directory.
 If you are using TOF data, all the trues, scatter and randoms sinograms will be TOF as well.